-But the truth is Macs were never immune from “catching” malware at all.
+But truth be told, Macs were never “immune” from catching malware at all.

 The malware developers simply chose to concentrate their efforts on the much larger pool of Windows machines instead in an effort to get “more bang for the buck”.